Community Grants - Assessment Process - Mary MacKillop Today

 • Recommendations for funding provided by the Grants Committee are approved by the Mary MacKillop Today Board and Chief Executive Officer.

-Things we priorities when assessing applications
+Things we prioritise when assessing applications

 Initiatives supported by the Mary MacKillop Today Community Grants Program prioritise projects that: